 This centre will have a profound and meaningful impact on the entrepreneurial ambitions of Queen’s students, on their overall health and well-being, and on the university’s research prominence.
 The university wishes to thank all the benefactors, as well as the federal and provincial governments, for their investment in Queen’s University students which made this cutting-edge centre a reality.

-Planning is underway for the formal opening of the Innovation and Wellness Centre in the fall of 2018, and you are invited to check back regularly to this website for progress updates.
+Planning is underway for the formal opening of Mitchell Hall in the spring of 2019, and you are invited to check back regularly to this website for progress updates.